tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 - using `gl.TRIANGLES` will draw triangles
 - using `gl.POINTS` will draw individual points
-- and, unsurprinsingly, using `gl.LINES` will draw... well, line segments
+- and, unsurprisingly, using `gl.LINES` will draw... well, line segments

 This last point seems pretty obvious, right? :) Then keep reading!